maxtaylordavies/feedback-DT/README.md

 The results from the periodic evaluations are also used to determine whether to stop training early - to customise this, set the `--early_stopping_patience` and `--early_stopping_threshold` arguments.

 # Architecture
 This section is intended as an overview of the codebase architecture for anyone wishing to modify or extend the code for their own purposes.
-There are 5 main components to the architecture: `Agent`, `Dataset`, `Collator`, `AgentTrainer`, `Evaluator`
+There are 6 main components to the architecture: `Agent`, `FeedbackEnv`, `Dataset`, `Collator`, `AgentTrainer`, `Evaluator`

 ### Agent
 The `Agent` class basically represents any offline-RL-ish agent; i.e. something that we want to train from a dataset of sequential environment interactions, and then use as a policy to produce actions given observations.
 This is what its basic template definition looks like: